vijay-shankaranand/tp/docs/UserGuide.md

 <box type="warning" style="background-color: #C73852; color: white;">

-**WARNING**: This command is destructive.
+**WARNING:** This command is destructive.
 Once a contact is deleted, it cannot be recovered.
 </box>

 Format: `delete_contact INDEX`

 * Deletes the contact at the specified `INDEX`.
 * After the contact is deleted, JobFestGo will automatically return to the home page.
   This is regardless of whether the contact is linked to an event or not.
 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​